osygroup/precious_devops_task/README.md

 A workflow (update_helm_repo.yml) file for updating the Helm chart on the created Azure Storage Helm repository A workflow (deploy_to_AKS.yml) file for building the Docker image, pushing it to Azure Container Registry, and installing the Python app Helm chart on AKS.

+### 1. Create a simple HTTP app in the language of your choice that upon query returns the contents of the Azure Blob Storage in JSON format.
+On the root of this repository is a simple Python HTTP app (app.py) that upon query returns the contents of the Azure Blob Storage container in JSON format when it is run.

 Helm is the de facto package manager for Kubernetes and a chart is a collection of templates powered by a template engine that easily describes your Kubernetes manifest YAML files.
 Essentially Helm enables you to streamline your Kubernetes deployments by allowing you to use variables instead of hard-code values.